The UNESCO-Designated Fundy Biosphere Region

 - Capacity and leadership that enables communities to monitor change and to participate in resource management decisions making.

-The Fundy Biosphere Reserve is managed by an incorporated non-profit organization called the Fundy Biosphere Initiative Inc. (which is sometimes also just referred to as the Fundy Biosphere Reserve or FBR).
+The Fundy Biosphere Region is managed by an incorporated non-profit organization called the Fundy Biosphere Initiative Inc. (which is sometimes also just referred to as the Fundy Biosphere Region or FBR).
 It is the dedicated staff of the FBR who manage the projects and initiatives that are delivered within the FBR area.

 The FBR receives no funding from UNESCO, nor directly from any federal, provincial, or municipal government.
 The FBR solicits funding yearly for individual projects, and receives some funds from its Membership Program, as well as from donations.